- Ashwagandha can improve sleep quality and reduce sleep latency by calming GABA receptors in the brain.

 There have been studies that have found that ashwagandha isn’t only believed to help us fall asleep, but it can help with sleep latency (falling asleep faster) and improve overall sleep quality.
 It does this by calming GABA (Gamma Amino Butyric Acid) receptors in the brain.

 However, most of the studies have been conducted on rodents which means there isn’t a great deal of evidence supporting its effectiveness on the human brain.
-With that being said, one human study consisting of test subjects taking ashwagandha throughout the day noted an improvement in their sleep, even though that wasn’t the point of the study!
+With that being said, one randomized placebo-controlled study with humans consisting of test subjects taking ashwagandha extract throughout the day noted an improvement in sleep, even though that wasn’t the point of the study!

-One of the reasons why ashwagandha is believed to help you sleep better is actually owed to the fact that it can reduce anxiety.
-Another study found that anxiety sufferers who took 300mg of ashwagandha twice a day saw a consistent improvement in their quality of sleep.
+One of the reasons why ashwagandha is believed to help you sleep better is actually owed to the fact that it can reduce stress and anxiety.
+Another randomized double-blind, placebo controlled study found that anxiety sufferers who took 300mg of ashwagandha twice a day saw a consistent improvement in their quality of sleep and sleep onset latency.

 All of these studies provide fairly firm evidence that ashwagandha is a good choice of supplement for helping you sleep.
 However, it’s also important to note that since ashwagandha is an adaptogen, the time of day you take it will ultimately determine how effective it is at helping you sleep.